Books

 by A K Ramanujan

-This book became an immediate favorite of mine ever since I picked up a copy of it a couple of years ago.
+This book became an immediate favorite of mine ever since I picked up a copy of it a few years ago.
 Stunning poems from the Shiva bhakti tradition of India.
 Basava, Devara Dasimayya, Akka Mahadevi, Allama Prabhu.
 The commentary in the book, though a little academic, is genuinely insightful.
 Enthusiastically recommended!
 Excert…

 The Yoga Tradition: Its History, Literature, Philosophy and Practice